MMehdiMousavi/SuperCaustics/README.md

 ## **Step 0: Unreal Engine**

 To use SuperCaustics Editor, you need a compatible version of Unreal Engine 4.26x or higher.
-You can download Unreal Engine, follow step-by-step instructions and build from source [here](https://github.com/NvRTX/UnrealEngine/tree/NvRTX_Caustics-4.26).
+To download Unreal Engine, follow step-by-step instructions to be added to Epic Games Github [here](https://www.unrealengine.com/en-US/ue4-on-github), and afterwards you can access and build UE4 from source [here](https://github.com/NvRTX/UnrealEngine/tree/NvRTX_Caustics-4.26).

 ## **Step 1: Importing your own 3D Meshes**